Frequently asked questions

 Please complete the Diploma Replacement Request form.

 Enrollment verifications are processed through the National Student Clearinghouse Student Self-Service Site as a free service to CSU students.
 From this site you can print enrollment certificates (which can be sent to health insurances, housing providers and others), view enrollment history, check enrollment verifications that the Clearinghouse has provided to student service providers on your behalf, view student loan deferments and link to real-time information on student loans.
-Access to this secure site is available through Banner SIS.
+Access to this secure site is available through MyCSU.

 - Multiply the number of grade points earned (A=4; B=3; C=2; D=1; F=0; WF=0) by the number of GPA credit hours for the course.